nips20-2515/DGP-Graph/src/README.md

 pip install tensorflow-gpu==1.15
 pip install gpflow==1.5
 ```
-Otherwise, some basic packages like `numpy`
+Besides, some basic packages like `numpy` are also needed.

 ## Specification

 Source code and experiment result are both provided.